harmonydata/harmonydata.github.io/content/en/compare-harmonise-instruments/gad-7-vs-beck-anxiety-inventory.md

 Harmony is a groundbreaking software developed for those in psychology and social science fields.
-This unique tool makes use of natural language processing and generative AI models to efficiently and effectively harmonise and compare questionnaire items.
-The comparison process becomes even more complex when the questionnaires are in different languages, but with Harmony, this is no longer an issue.
+This unique tool makes use of natural language processing and generative AI models to efficiently and effectively [harmonise and compare questionnaire items](/data-harmonisation/find-matching-and-common-items-in-questionnaires-and-surveys/).
+The comparison process becomes even more complex when the questionnaires are in [different languages](/nlp-semantic-text-matching/harmony-on-kufungisisa-a-cultural-concept-of-distress-from-zimbabwe/), but with Harmony, this is no longer an issue.

 Let's think about the comparison of GAD-7 vs Beck Anxiety Inventory.
 GAD-7, a seven-item instrument, assesses the severity of generalised anxiety disorder (GAD) based on the individual's symptoms over the past two weeks.
 On the other hand, the Beck Anxiety Inventory is a 21-question self-report inventory measuring common somatic and cognitive symptoms of anxiety over the past week.

 {{< card heading="Try Harmony" copy="Compare GAD-7 and Beck Anxiety Inventory " url="https://harmonydata.ac.uk/app" >}}

-Harmony comes to the rescue when comparing such complex instruments like GAD-7 vs Beck Anxiety Inventory.
+Harmony is useful for finding crosswalks between instrument pairs like GAD-7 vs Beck Anxiety Inventory.
 Using large language models, Harmony can provide a percentage match between each item, making it easier to identify parallels and differences.
-The GAD-7 vs Beck Anxiety Inventory comparison, which would have taken significant man-hours, can now be performed objectively and reproducibly using Harmony.
+The GAD-7 vs Beck Anxiety Inventory comparison, which would have been time consuming and subjective, can now be performed objectively and reproducibly using Harmony.

 No more sifting through long PDFs of questionnaires or manually entering questions into spreadsheets.
 With Harmony, you can simply select instruments from the system's database or drag and drop your own in PDF form.
-The GAD-7 vs Beck Anxiety Inventory comparison becomes a straightforward task when leveraging the power of Harmony.
+The GAD-7 vs Beck Anxiety Inventory comparison becomes a straightforward task with Harmony.